 • Working knowledge of standard office equipment, such as photocopier, fax machine and telephone.

-• Demonstrated experience providing services to Aboriginal families and communities.
+• Demonstrated experience providing services to Indigenous families and communities.

-• Ability to speak an Aboriginal language is considered an asset.
+• Ability to speak an Indigenous language is considered an asset.

 • Valid G-class driver’s license and access to an appropriately insured vehicle

 • Current First Aid/CPR Certification.

 • Current, valid vulnerable sector criminal records check.